IntegraSDL/pygats/docs/source/index.rst

 be completly changed soon.**

-pyGATs tis python3 library which combines power of pyautogui, opencv, tesseract, markdown and other staff to automate end-to-end and exploratorytesting.
+pyGATs is python3 library which combines power of pyautogui, opencv, tesseract, markdown and other staff to automate end-to-end and exploratorytesting.

 This library might be used to automate testing process with Xvbf and docker.